YinHK-gameDev/unity-learn/ai/UnityEngine.AIModule/Navigation and Pathfinding/README.md

  }
 ```

+### Moving an Agent to a Position Clicked by the Mouse
 You can choose the destination point on the **`NavMesh`** by clicking the mouse on the object’s surface.
 The position of the click is determined by a raycast, rather like pointing a laser beam at the object to see where it hits(Rays from the Camera).